 "Well, sometimes it's only 30 minutes."

-In the above conversation, you can see the student isn't putting in enough practice time.
-As you've been learning in this series, your voice truly needs time to get warm and supple in order to work at its best.
-And skills only show up when you work on them, actually, physically—it's not enough to just want to sing better, or only to work on songs.
+In the above Q&A, you can see that's not a lot of practice.
+The voice truly needs time to get warm and supple as you've been learning in the Series.
+And skills only come when you work on them, actually, physically—not just wanting to sing better or just working on the songs alone.

-So how you find the discipline and motivation to practice?
+So how you find the discipline to practice?

-Let's compare it to something we all work on: shifting to a new and healthy everday diet.
-For example, have you decided to be healthier, to cut out sugar and soda from your diet?
+I think it's kind of like building a new everday diet.
+For example, have you decided to cut out sugar and soda from y our diet?
 If you eat and drink sweet foods regularly, it's hard to just give them up cold-turkey.
 Waking up one morning and declaring that you're totally off sugar is great, but maintaining that commitment is hard for most people.
-That's because there's a period of about two when you still crave those sweet foods, before your body adjusts and you find your need for a cookie has gone away.
+That's because there's a period of time when you crave those sweet foods, before your body adjusts and you find your need for a cookie has gone away.
 It can make you feel like you're denying yourself, and you might regress and grab a cookie anyway.
-Your body actually craves the sugar because it's used to it, until it doesn't anymore.
-But after about two weeks without eating sugar, you'll no longer want it so badly—or at all.
+But two weeks without sugar, and you no longer remember wanting it so badly.
 You don't crave it anymore.

-How does this compare with practicing your singing?
+How is this anything like singing?
 Well, instead of going for the cookie, you're going for the song.
 You know you're supposed to do warm ups and skills-building exercises first, but that can be boring!
-It can also be discouraging as we've said, because building skills takes time.
+And even discouraging as we've said, because it takes time to build skills.
 So, you do a brief warm up because you know you're supposed to, and jump into the song.
 Thing is, without having developed singing skills, it's going to be harder to sing a song well.
-In my interview with celebrated vocal coach Mark Baxter, in my book Your Singing Voice, Mark explains that people practice backwards: They work on songs and style, not technique.
-Then, when they get on stage where there are new and distracting variables, they don't have the technique learned by their body, and they may not sing as well as when they're at home alone.